Black-Beard-Sdk/TransformJsonToJson/README.md

  - **jpath** -> "jpath:{valid json path expression}".
 The json path fetch the value at specified adress in the source document.

+The template is a json that describe the structure of the target.

 # JSONPath Syntax

 JSONPath is a query language for JSON, similar to XPath for XML.
 The implementation of JsonPath is did by newtonsoft.
 [SelectToken](https://www.newtonsoft.com/json/help/html/SelectToken.htm)